mydevground/mydevground/README.md

 I'm a lover of Information Technology and Digital Tranformation.
 All projects are built from the ground up, from planning and designing all the way to solving real-life problems.
 I love sharing knowledge and helping others grow as i improve myself too.
 I engage with amazing and talented individuals on "[my Linkedin][Linkedin]".
 Feel free to connect.
+You can also invite me to speack at your tech events.

 ---